CredentialEngine/Open-Badge-Publisher/README.md

 ```

 Then copy the contents of the resulting `build` directory to the location on your webserver where you plan to run the application.

+Route requests to the fallback page `200.html` for requests that don't experience an immediate "hit".
+See [docs](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#apache) example for Apache.